|

 I have been discussing.
 Mitchell,

 Jones wrote, passed me the word . . .he would be glad to meet with you.
+Further, Jones, who was sharing information with CIA

 agent Ronald Pandolfi, reported to Gibbons the involvement of CIA Director James